-- NCA identified outcome measurement as a primary need in the 2010 Strategic Planning process. - After hearing about the success of OMS in Texas, NCA entered into an agreement with CACTX to adopt the system and began introducing it to additional states as a "pilot program" from January 2012 to June 2014. - Adoption of the system was divided into waves, with Chapters joining in groups each year until July 2014 and on a rolling basis thereafter, with all 50 states participating by December 2015.
+- NCA identified outcome measurement as a primary need in the 2010 Strategic Planning process. - NCA entered into an agreement with CACTX to adopt OMS and began introducing it to additional states as a pilot program beginning in January 2012. - From July 2013 to June 2014, NCA collaborated with the Crimes against Children Research Center at the University of New Hampshire to make improvements.
+Surveys were revised slightly and transitioned to an online system (FluidSurveys) in July 2014. - ❖ NCA created the OMS Coordinator position in February 2014 to provide ongoing training and technical support to all participating centers.